wiremock/wiremock.org/_site/docs/extending-wiremock.md

 ---
 description: >
-  How to create new WireMock extensions in your code, and how to create and package redistributable extensions.
+  creating and sharing WireMock extensions.
 ---

 # Extending WireMock

-WireMock can be customised via a variety of extension points.
+You can customise WireMock using a variety of extension points.
+You can create, package, and share reusable extensions.

-You can register the extension programmatically via its class name, class or an instance.
+You have the option of registering extensions programmatically using the class name, class, or an instance.

-Each extension point is defined by an interface that extends from `Extension` and extension implementations are loaded at startup time.
+An interface defines each extension point, extendibg from `Extension`.
+Extension implementations load at startup time.

 At present, the following extension interfaces are available:
 * `RequestFilterV2`/`AdminRequestFilterV2`/`StubRequestFilterV2`: Intercept requests, modifying them or taking alternative actions based on their content.